markwise/react-create-form/README.md

 }
 ```

-And if we just want to show one error per field
+And if we just want to show one error per field...

 ```javascript
 let {form} = this.props